tracking-exposed/facebook/API.md

 ```
 {
   "available": "<Int>",
-  "parsed": "<Int>"
+  "limit": "<Int>"
 }
 ```

-The endpoint `status` is intende to get numbers and permit to the server a proper estimation of resources to be used to deal with the available data.
+The server checks the stored HTML pieces in the requested time range, and return the number if `available` HTML snippets that have not yet a key named `parserName`, and the maximum amount of HTML snippets that would be returned when the endpoint content (below) is invoked

 ### Get HTML snippet

 *Endpoint*: `POST /snippet/content`

+Request:
 ```
 {
   "since": "<ISO8601 DateTime>",
   "until": "<ISO8601 DateTime>",
   "parserName": "<string>",
-  "repeat": "<bool>",
-  "amount": "<Int>",
   "requirements": "<object>"
 }
 ```

-The server checks the stored HTML pieces in the requested time range, and return the `amount` requested.

-if `repeat` is false, only HTML snippet not yet parsed by `parserName` are considered, if `repeat` is true, `parserName` is ignored.
-The answer contains the list of snippet, identify by a snippetId.

-`metadata` contains the information collected by previous parser iterations.
+The request is the same as the previous

+Answer:
 ```
+[
   {
-  "snippets": [
-    {
     "html": "<html snippet>",
-      "metadata": "<object>",
+    "metadata-1": "<value>",
+    "metadata-2": "<value>",
     "snippetId": "<hash of html snippet>"
     },
-    { .. }
 ],
-  "remaining": "<int>"
-}
 ```

-`remaining` contains the amount of element, matching the search query, that still has to be parser
+is a list of object, each one containing the HTML section, the id, writingTime, and the previously added metadata.

 ### Commit the parser results